hyprland-community/hyprparse/README.md

-# hyprparse
+# hyprparse (ALPHA)
-Hyprland/Hyprpaper/Hypr configuration file parser
+Alpha Hyprland/Hyprpaper/Hypr configuration file parser BEWARE THIS IS IN A VERY ALPHA STATE, BREAKING BUGS ARE KNOWN!!!